smittytone/HighlighterSwift/README.md

 #### Why not update Highlightr?

-HighlighterSwift was created to meet the needs of a specific project, which was originally conceived with a modified version Hightlightr in mind.
-Some of the changes listed above are breaking, and so I feel it’s not appropriate to just inflict them on the Hightlightr source, especially when there are many outstanding pull requests yet to be addressed.
+**HighlighterSwift** was created to meet the needs of a specific project, which was originally conceived with a modified version *Hightlightr* in mind.
+Some of the changes listed above are breaking, and so I feel it’s not appropriate to just inflict them on the *Hightlightr* source, especially when there are many outstanding pull requests yet to be addressed.
 But I’m not opposed to pulling in my changes if the community requests that.

-HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing developers to select either, both or a mix of the two.
+**HighlighterSwift** is released under the same [licence](#licence) as *Highlightr*, allowing developers to select either, both or a mix of the two.

 ## Platform Support

-HighlighterSwift supports macOS 10.14 and up, and iOS 12 and up. iOS support is untested, however.
+**HighlighterSwift** supports macOS 10.14 and up, and iOS 12 and up. iOS support is untested, however.

 ## Installation

-To add HighlighterSwift to your project, use Xcode to add it as a Swift Package at this repo’s URL.
-The library contains the Highlight.js code and themes.
+To add **HighlighterSwift** to your project, use Xcode to add it as a Swift Package at this repo’s URL.
+The library contains the *Highlight.js* code and themes.

 **Note** This project was begun to support another, so some themes have been modified slightly to meet the needs of that other project.
-For example, background images have been removed from the Brown Paper, Greyscale, Schoolbook and Pojoacque themes (Highlight.js is also starting to do this); the two Kimbies have been renamed for consistency; colours have been formalised as hex values.
+For example, background images have been removed from the Brown Paper, Greyscale, Schoolbook and Pojoacque themes (*Highlight.js* is also starting to do this); the two Kimbies have been renamed for consistency; colours have been formalised as hex values.

 ## Usage

-Instantiate a *Highlighter- object.
-Its *init()- function returns an optional, which will be `nil` if the `Highlight.min.js` could not be found or is non-functional, or the `Default` theme CSS file is missing:
+Instantiate a *Highlighter* object.
+Its `init()` function returns an optional, which will be `nil` if the `Highlight.min.js` file could not be found or is non-functional, or the `Default` theme CSS file is missing:

 ```swift
 if let highlighter: Highlighter = Highlighter.init() {